AltidSec/sulka-docs/source/user-guide.rst

   This option allows enabling or disabling the graphics to reduce kernel attack surface.
   If your device does not have a graphic output, you should be able to leave this to default.

+* ``SULKA_ENABLE_MODULE_SIGNING`` (0)

+  Set this option to ``1`` to enable module signing.
+  It is strongly recommended to enable this feature, but it is disabled by default as it breaks the build if the signing keys are not provided.
+  See :ref:`Module Signing` for more information on enabling this feature.

 * ``SULKA_ENABLE_MONITORING`` (0)